What’s Azure AD? Best go straight to the source for the description! Microsoft says:

 What are these posts about?

-These blog posts handle different configuration tips in Azure AD.
+These blog posts handle different configuration tips when using Azure Active Directory.
 Basically, I’m describing different things you can do to solve different errors with AAD, and how to develop apps using it.